autonomys/auto-sdk/README.md

 # Autonomys Auto SDK Monorepo

+## Overview

 The **Autonomys Auto SDK** is a powerful toolkit designed to empower developers to seamlessly integrate with the Autonomys Network.
 It enables interaction through familiar programming languages like TypeScript, without needing to delve into the complexities of blockchain or smart contracts.
 The SDK provides simple APIs for issuing and verifying Auto IDs, interacting with the consensus layer, handling data uploads, and managing payments using Auto Coin.

-## Overview

-The goal of the Auto SDK is to drive adoption by making it effortless for developers to build applications within the Auto ecosystem.
-By focusing on simplicity and transparency, the SDK ensures that user interactions with Auto ID, the consensus layer, and data management are seamless, removing barriers and ambiguity.

 ## Packages